Le-Gris/minicon2024/slides.md

 The task involves operations like finding objects, segmenting them by color and sliding them in a particular direction.

-The rule here though is pretty different from the one we just saw, at least from a programming perspective.
+The program here though is pretty different from the one we just saw, at least from a programming perspective.

-[click] So this is what is really interesting about this novel task domain: unlike previous program induction tasks, it does not come with a pre-defined set of operators and primitives to search over for program composition.
-And this is very much like real-world tasks.
-It requires the ability to come up with abstractions on the fly.
+[click] So this is what is really interesting about this novel task domain:

+Unlike many previous program induction tasks, it does not come with a pre-defined set of operators and primitives to search over for program composition.

+And this is very much like real-world tasks which often require the ability to come up with abstractions on the fly.
 -->

 ---